 An n-by-n symmetric single- or double-precision floating-point array.

 Set this keyword to sort the eigenvalues by their absolute value (their magnitude) rather than by their signed value.

 Set this keyword to return eigenvalues in ascending order (smallest to largest).
 If not set or set to zero, eigenvalues are returned in descending order (largest to smallest).
 The eigenvectors are correspondingly reordered.

 Set this keyword to force the computation to be done in double-precision arithmetic.

 Set this keyword equal to a named variable that will contain the computed eigenvectors in an n-by-n array.
-The ith row of the returned array contains the ith eigenvalue.
+The ith row of the returned array contains the eigenvector corresponding to the ith eigenvalue.
 If no variable is supplied, the array will not be computed.